BehzadHassan/Calculator/README.md

-# BX28 Calculator
+# Calculator Application

-BX28 Calculator is a simple and professional-looking calculator application built using Python and PyQt6.
+This Calculator Application is a simple and professional-looking calculator application built using Python and PyQt6.
 This calculator supports basic arithmetic operations, square, square root, percentage calculations, and more.
 The user interface is styled with a custom CSS file to provide a clean and modern look.

 ## Features